mecid/mecid.github.io/_posts/2024-05-21-discovering-app-features-with-tipkit-customizations.md

 Now, we can use the tipViewStyle view modifier to set the instance of the MyCustomTipViewStyle type.
 Remember that it also uses the environment to propagate the custom style into the view hierarchy.

 As you can see, the TipKit framework provides many tools, allowing full customization of the views displaying our tips.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!